genaasia/N-rep/README.md

 ### start dependencies

-for weaviate retrieval, you need a running instance of weaviate.
+for weaviate `Retriever`, you need a running instance of weaviate.

 (*todo*) see docker compose file for details.